loosolab/jlu-bda-2020/README.md

 Use the help argument (`-h` or `--help`) to display a more detailed list of available arguments.

-The results (plot images and CSV files) can be found in the `results` folder inside the output directory.
+The results can be found in the `plots` folder inside the output directory.
 To view the plots in detail, a web application is available at `http://localhost:4200/`.
+If the application is launched through a virtual machine, it can be accessed locally via SSH (`ssh -L 4200:localhost:4200 -L 5000:localhost:5000 user@server`).

 ## Example case
 `python bin/tf_analyzer.py -g hg19 -b kidney -t AR -c chr1`